-The Authority has two major governmental funds-the General Fund and Capital Projects Fund.
+The Authority has three major governmental funds - the General Fund, Debt Service Fund, and Capital Projects Fund.
 The General Fund is the general operating fund of the Authority and accounts for all resources of the Authority not accounted for in another fund.
 The principal source of revenue is tax increment collections and expenditures are primarily for operations.
+The Debt Service Fund is used to account for the payment of interest and principal on the Authority's long-term debt.
 The Capital Projects Fund is used to account for the proceeds of tax increment debt and the corresponding expenditures primarily consisting of construction projects.